Scalable load balancing in networked systems: A survey of recent advances: Universality of JSQ(d) policies

-\paragraph{A bridge between two types of sloppiness.} We will now introduce the JSQ$(n,d)$ scheme with $n, d \leq N$, which is an intermediate blend between the CJSQ$(n)$ schemes and the JSQ$(d)$ scheme.
-At its first step, just as in the JSQ$(d)$ scheme, the JSQ$(d,n)$ scheme first chooses the shortest of $d$~random candidates but only sends the arriving task to that server's queue if it is one of the $n+1$ shortest queues.
-If it is not, then at the second step it picks any of the $n+1$ shortest queues uniformly at random and then sends the task to that server's queue.
-Note that by construction, JSQ$(d,n)$ is a scheme in CJSQ$(n)$.
-Consider two S-coupled systems with a JSQ$(d)$ and a JSQ$(n,d)$ scheme.
-Assume that at some specific arrival epoch, the incoming task is dispatched to the $k$-th ordered server in the system under the JSQ($d$) scheme.
-If $k \in \{1, 2, \ldots, n+1\}$, then the system under the JSQ$(n,d)$ scheme also assigns the arriving task to the $k$-th ordered server.
-Otherwise, it dispatches the arriving task uniformly at random among the first $(n+1)$ ordered servers.
+\paragraph{Step 2.
+JSQ($d(N)$) has same limit as a particular scheme in CJSQ($n(N)$).} The next step is to prove that for sufficiently large $d(N)$ relative to $n(N)$, one can construct a scheme belonging to the $\CJSQ(n(N))$ class, which differs `negligibly' from the JSQ$(d(N))$ scheme.
+Specifically, consider the JSQ$(n(N),d(N))$ scheme with $n(N), d(N) \leq N$, which is an intermediate blend between the CJSQ$(n(N))$ schemes and the JSQ$(d(N))$ scheme.
+At its first step, just as in the JSQ$(d(N))$ scheme, the JSQ$(d(N),n(N))$ scheme first chooses the shortest of $d(N)$~random candidates but only sends the arriving task to that server's queue if it is one of the $n(N)+1$ shortest queues.
+If it is not, then at the second step it picks any of the $n(N)+1$ shortest queues uniformly at random and then sends the task to that server's queue.
+Note that by construction, JSQ$(d(N),n(N))$ is a scheme in CJSQ$(n(N))$.
+Consider two S-coupled systems with a JSQ$(d(N))$ and a JSQ$(n(N), d(N))$ scheme.
+Assume that at some specific arrival epoch, the incoming task is dispatched to the $k$-th ordered server in the system under the JSQ($d(N)$) scheme.
+If $k \in \{1, 2, \ldots, n(N) + 1\}$, then the system under the JSQ$(n(N),d(N))$ scheme also assigns the arriving task to the $k$-th ordered server.
+Otherwise, it dispatches the arriving task uniformly at random amongst the first $(n(N)+1)$ ordered servers.

-The next proposition provides a bound on the number of times these two systems differ in decision on any finite time interval.
-For any $T \geq 0$, let $A(T)$ and $\Delta(T)$ be the total number of arrivals to the system and the cumulative number of times that the JSQ($d$) scheme and JSQ$(n,d)$ scheme differ in decision up to time~$T$.